markh-de/KiVar/README.md

 ##### Configuration Identification

-Upon start, during the enumeration stage, KiVar automatically detects the current variation configuration, i.e., it tries to find a definite choice for each configured variation, based on the currently assigned values and attributes for each related footprint.
+Upon start, during the compilation stage, KiVar automatically detects the current variation configuration, i.e., it tries to find a definite choice for each configured aspect, based on the currently assigned values, field contents and attributes for each related footprint.

-If the values and attributes do not exactly match one definite choice (for a variation aspect), then the corresponding variation choice selector is preset to the entry _'\<unset>'_.
-This will probably happen before applying a specific choice for the first time or after editing rules, because not all of the currently assigned footprint attributes may perfectly match one of the defined variation choices.
+If they do not exactly match one definite choice (per variation aspect), then the corresponding variation choice selector is preset to the entry _'\<unset>'_.
+This will probably happen before applying a specific choice for the first time or after editing expressions, because not all of the currently assigned footprint properties may perfectly match one of the defined variation choices.

 ##### Possible Error Messages

-In case the defined variation rules cannot be parsed and enumerated without problems, an error message window with a list of problems will appear.
-Each of these problems must then be fixed in order to successfully start the plugin.
+In case the defined choice expressions cannot be parsed and/or compiled without problems, an error message window with a list of problems is presented.
+Each of the listed problems must then be fixed in order to successfully start the plugin.

 > **Hint:**
 > Error messages can be clicked to focus the corresponding footprint on the _pcbnew_ canvas in the background.

 ##### Variation Choices Selection

-If all rules can be parsed without problems, the main dialog window appears.
+If all expressions can be compiled without problems, the plugin dialog window appears.

 For the above [real-world examples](#real-world-examples), the selection dialog window may look similar to the following:

 ![Variant Selection Dialog Without Changes](doc/plugin-empty.svg)

-For each of the listed variation aspects a variation choice can now be selected.
+For each of the listed Aspect Identifiers a variation Choice Identifier can now be selected.

-If the values and attributes of the footprint(s) related to a variation aspect shall not be modified, the entry _'\<unset>'_ can be selected for that variation aspect.
-In this case, the corresponding variation is skipped during the assignment stage and related footprints remain unmodified.
+If the values, field contents and attributes of the footprint(s) related to a variation aspect shall not be modified, the entry _'\<unset>'_ can be selected for that variation aspect.
+In this case, the corresponding variation will be excluded from the assignment stage and related footprints remain unmodified.

-The change list section below the selection area summarizes all component value and attribute changes to be performed for each related footprint if the current variation configuration is applied.
+The change list section below the selection area summarizes all component changes to be performed for each related footprint if the current variation configuration is applied.

 > **Hint:**
 > Entries in the change list can be clicked to focus the corresponding footprint on the _pcbnew_ canvas in the background.